michael105/minilib/doc/minilib.md

               I'd say, the main advantage is the easiness of adding callbacks, and defining your own matching/logic within these.
-              Performance might be better as well overall, but this depends also on the expressions.
+              Performance might be better as well overall, but this depends on the expressions and usecases as well.

+              Yet I for myself have to get a grip of the possibilities of this engine.
+              However, I have the feeling, the logic is much more natural.
+              With regular regexes you always have to think kind of 'backwards', e.g., match ".*" -> match "." (any char) x times. gets to a simple "*"
+              or, to match all group and user id's of /etc/passwd, a regular expression would be: "(\d*):(\d*)"
+              This is here: "*(\d*):(\d*)*"
+              The content in the brackets looks the same, but it's matched quite different.
+              The regular expression (the first) matches x times \d, for x>=0.
+              In the second expressin, the ext_match expression, the first digit is matched, and then nongreedy any chars, until the first occurence of ':'.
+              It is another logic.
+Whether it suits you, you have to decide.

+              The callbacks have shown up to be a mighty tool, while at the same time having a good performance.

               A few nonextensive benchmarks show,
               this engine is a bit faster than perl's regular expression machine, slower than gnu grep (around factor2), and has the same speed as sed.
-              This might however vary with each usecase.
+              This might vary with each usecase, but the callbacks for extracting matches have some advantage, as well as the strict left to right and nongreedy parsing.

               In favor of codesize I'm not going to optimize ext_match, but there would be several possibilities, if you'd need a faster engine.
               (Albite I'd like to emphasise, sed (and ext_match), also perl, are quite fast.
-              About 10 times faster than most expression engines.)
+              About 5 to 10 times faster than most expression engines.)

               matches:

               * for every count of any char
               + for 1 or more chars
               ? for 1 char
-              # for space or end of text (0)
+              # for space, end of text (\0), linebreak, tab
-              $ match end of text
+              $ match end of text (\0) or linebreak

               backslash: escape *,?,%,$,!,+,#,& and backslash itself.
               !: invert the matching of the next character or character class